hanami/guides/content/v2.0/actions/http-caching.md

 ## Expires

-The [Expires response header][mdn-expires] sets the date and time after which the response is considered expired.
+The [Expires response header](mdn-expires) sets the date and time after which the response is considered expired.
 The Expires header is an older standard, and Cache-Control is preferred by modern browsers.

 You can use the `#expires` method on your action's response object to set this header along with a matching Cache-Control header.